Chronic Disease Management and Healthy Ageing Program

 About the program

-APNA's Chronic Disease Management and Healthy Ageing (CDMHA) program provides an evidence-based education framework to support nurses in primary health care1 to increase their knowledge, skills, and confidence in this area.
+APNA's Chronic Disease Management and Healthy Ageing (CDMHA) program provides an evidence-based education framework to support experienced nurses in primary health care1 to increase their knowledge, skills, and confidence in this area.

 Duration: Six months